Accelerating universe at the end of time: Discussion

 Intriguing future directions of research regard the fate of scaling solutions as the inevitable attractors of the cosmological equations.
-Although there are several hints that this may be the case (as they are at the perturbative level), a general proof is unknown \cite{criticalpoints}.
+Although there are several hints that this may be the case, a general proof is unknown \cite{Shiu:2023rxt}.
 This would substantiate our claims on scaling solutions not just as possible solutions, but as the inevitable late-time solutions.
-A thorough study of the attractor mechanisms towards scaling solutions along the lines of our analysis can also make it possible to quantify the duration of transient accelerated phases identified as early inflationary epochs.
-A conjectured string-theoretic feature is the possible presence of a large number of unstabilized complex-structure moduli \cite{Bena:2020xrh, Grana:2022dfw}: although it may be tempting to consider such fields as part of the set of rolling scalars at the boundary of moduli space, they are expected to have a tendency to raise the value of the constant $\smash{(\gamma_\infty})^2$, which is additive, thus contributing to deceleration.
-Recent studies of the flux potential in the asymptotic region of the complex structure moduli space (see e.g. ref. \cite{Grimm:2019ixq}) may allow us to confirm this expectation.
+A study of the attractor mechanisms towards scaling solutions along the lines of our analysis can also make it possible to quantify the duration of transient accelerated phases identified as early inflationary epochs.
+A conjectured string-theoretic feature is the possible presence of a large number of unstabilized complex-structure moduli \cite{Bena:2020xrh, Grana:2022dfw}: although it may be tempting to consider such fields among the rolling scalars at the boundary of moduli space, they are expected to have a tendency to raise the value of the constant $\smash{(\gamma_\infty})^2$, which is additive, thus contributing to deceleration.
+Recent studies of the flux potential in the asymptotic region of the complex structure moduli space \cite{Grimm:2019ixq} may allow us to confirm this expectation.
 Finally, our findings point to the importance of dynamical (rather than just kinematical) considerations in the Swampland Program \cite{Landete:2018kqf, Bedroya:2019snp, Apers:2022cyl}.

+\textbf{Note added.} Shortly after this work appeared as a preprint, we continued the program of analytical characterization of late-time cosmological solutions in ref. \cite{Shiu:2023rxt}.
+Here, we defined a convex-hull formulation of our bound and we proved sufficient conditions for scaling cosmologies to be inevitable late-time attractors.

 \onecolumngrid